 2. What is the annual report required for Delaware companies?

-Annual report is a document including all important information regarding corporate details (such as board of members, company address, etc.) and business activities of a Delaware company.
+The annual report is a document including all important information regarding corporate details (such as the board of members, company address, etc.) and business activities of a Delaware company.
 Depending on each state’s requirements, the needed information for annual report submission can be varied.

 Typically, a Delaware annual report shall include:

 - The physical address of the Delaware company,